 Depreciation comes from the general wear and tear on the vehicle and the mileage you rack up on the odometer so it’s not necessarily a hidden problem, but far too few car owners are aware of just how much their cars will depreciate over time.
 This is why buying a used car is generally a better idea, because you won’t have to account for this much depreciation when you buy it from someone else.

 Unless you plan to drive your car until the wheels fall off, depreciation is a major consideration in the total cost of your car.
 Depreciation isn’t something you actually pay for; it’s about how much you get back when you sell your vehicle.
 Not all cars depreciate at the same rate.
 A car with a higher resale value ultimately may cost less because you’ll get more cash when you sell it.
-ALG provides depreciation ratings to help you compare models.

 Depending on consumer demand and market conditions, some makes and models of automobiles depreciate faster or slower than other cars.
 Be sure to consider depreciation when researching new cars you might want to buy.

-Unless your auto insurance company offers some kind of roadside assistance service in your policy, you’ll likely have to purchase additional protections for your car through AAA or related roadside companies to avoid getting stranded in the event of a flat tire or smoking engine.
+Unless your auto insurance company offers some kind of roadside assistance service in your policy, you’ll likely have to purchase additional protection for your car through AAA or related roadside companies to avoid getting stranded in the event of a flat tire or smoking engine.

 Roadside assistance membership can help you save money if you’re ever locked out of your car (for instance, AAA typically offers 3 free key retrievals every 12 months) or need someone to tow your car to the nearest auto repair shop after a highway accident.
 Without any roadside assistance protection, you risk having to pay for these services out-of-pocket, which can be quite costly, even if they rarely happen.